nafsika24/SaaS-ntua/README.md

 Backend - Frontend communication is explainded within the two architectures.

-:iphone: The application supports responsive web app which which adjusts to smartphone proportions.
+:iphone: The application supports responsive web app which adjusts to smartphone proportions.

 ## :cloud: Deployment
 Both architectures were deployed in Cloud with Heroku.
 The urls are: